joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/08/18/health/polio-new-york-malawi.html?searchResultPosition=5

 **Judge Orders Justice Dept. to Redact Affidavit Used to Search Trump’s Home in Advance of Possible Unsealing**\
-`The hearing emerged from an effort last week by a coalition of news organizations to unseal the affidavit submitted in support of the search warrant.`\
+`The hearing emerged from an effort by news organizations to unseal the affidavit submitted in support of the search warrant.
+Any public version of the affidavit is likely to be heavily redacted.`\
 https://nytimes.com/2022/08/18/us/politics/trump-fbi-affidavit-warrant.html?searchResultPosition=6

 **‘Beast’ Review: More Bore Than Roar**\